Subscribe to our Gay Travel Newsletter here

 Namaste!
 Welcome to New Delhi.
 Rebuilt seven times over the centuries, today Delhi marries modern hustle with historic highlights.
-After clearing customs and immigration at DEL Airport, an Out Adventures rep will transport you to our hotel, where a traditional Indian welcome awaits.
-We’ll have a kickoff meeting this evening, followed by a decadent Welcome Dinner.
+After clearing customs and immigration at DEL Airport, an Out Adventures rep will transport you to our hotel.
+We’ll have a kickoff meeting this evening at 5PM, followed by a decadent Welcome Dinner.

 The day kicks off with a 4.5-hour drive to Agra, the second capital of the Mughal Empire.
 After checking-in and grabbing a bite, we’re off to Agra Fort, an imposing structure nearly two miles long.
 Featuring palaces, audience halls and mosques within, it flaunts both Islamic and Hindu architecture.
 Today’s final stop is the world’s ultimate tribute to love.
 Lacy white and mesmerizing, the Taj Mahal was built by the Shah Jahan for Mumtaz Mahal, his favourite wife.
-Tonight we head out for an included Indian dinner!
+Tonight’s dinner is included at the hotel.

-At sunrise we’ll visit Mehtab Bagh, a garden complex across the Yamuna river from the Taj Mahal to soak in one last view of this magnificent wonder.
-After breakfast and checking out, we’ll drive to Jaipur stopping along the way for lunch and an incredible photo opportunity at Chand Baori, the largest stepwell in the world.
+At sunrise we’ll visit Taj Mahal to soak in one last view of this magnificent wonder.
+If this day falls on a Friday the site will be closed and we’ll visit Mehtab Bagh, a garden complex across the Yamuna river from the Taj Mahal.
+After breakfast and checking out, we’ll drive to Jaipur, stopping along the way for lunch and an incredible photo opportunity at Chand Baori, the largest stepwell in the world.
 It was originally built in honour of the Goddess of Joy and Happiness.
 This evening we’ll enjoy a group dinner at the hotel followed by free time to explore.